iodepo/odis-arch/_sources/indexing/index.md

 ## ODIS Catalog as Index Source

 Before we discuss indexing source a key question is what source will be indexed.
-OIH is not a web crawl in that is doesn't move from source to source based on the content of those sources.
+OIH is not a web crawl in that it doesn't move from source to source based on the content of those sources.

 Rather, the OIH index is based on a list of sources selected ahead of time.
 At this time that set of sources if based on those partners engaged in the development phase of OIH.
-As the work moves to a more routine operation the sources will come fro the [ODIS Catalog](https://catalogue.odis.org/).
+As the work moves to a more routine operation the sources will come from the [ODIS Catalog](https://catalogue.odis.org/).

 The ODIS Catalog will then act as a curated source of domains for inclusion in the Ocean InfoHub.
 This will provide a level of curation and vetted of sources